-For the past 22 years the government has viewed the Por the past 22 years the government has viewed the Because of consumer associations as a necessary evil.
-Because of the conflict of interest between the consumers and producers and producers, the government tends to listen more to the employeers; because the producers are organized, they generate producers, the government tends to listen more to the employment, because the producers are organized, they generate solutions in solutions are presentatives in solutions. employment, pay corporate tax, have representatives in sovernment and in Parliament.
-Whereas the consumers have consumers and in Parliament ere to set up a effective consumer. nothing.
-Even if the government ere to set up a Ministry of consumer Affaire the government will not be as effective will not be as effective.
-Consumer Affairs, such a ministry will not be as effective it should be.
+For the past 22 years the government has viewed the Because of consumer associations as a necessary evil.

+and producers, the government tends to listen more to the producers; because the producers are organized, they generate employment, pay corporate tax, have representatives in sovernment and in Parliament.
+Whereas the consumers have nothing.
+Even if the government ere to set up a Ministry of Consumer Affairs, such a ministry will not be as effective as it should be.
 This paper has five suggestions to offer.